SiliconLabs/wiseconnect/examples/snippets/cli_demo/readme.md

 And so on...

-### Below are the examples of the commands on how to enter those in the Serial Debug Assistant
+### The following are examples of the commands and instructions for entering them in the Serial Debug Assistant:

 - **HELP COMMAND:-**

   **![Help_command](resources/readme/help.png)**

-- After issuing the **help** command in serial Debug assistant it will display all the commands of the CLI demo on the Serial Debug screen as shown in the below image.
+- After issuing the **help** command in the Serial Debug Assistant, it will display all the commands of the CLI demo on the Serial Debug screen as shown in the image below.

   **![Prints](resources/readme/prints.png)**